dog bleeding from butt

 Let’s take a closer look at this condition.

 Anal furunculosis is a chronic (long-term) inflammatory condition that affects the immediate area around a dog’s anus.
-The disease most commonly affected middle aged or older German Shepherd dogs (Alsatians).
+The disease most commonly affects middle-aged or older German Shepherd dogs (Alsatians).

 In fact, around 80% of cases of anal furunculosis occur in Alsatians, although other breeds can sometimes be affected.